 If you are experiencing any of these symptoms, please call us as soon as possible.
 You can reach us at (815) 748-2666 or email us to schedule a consultation.
 Your dental health is our highest concern.

 Here at DeKamore Dental we accept all PPO plans as well as Medicaid (Medical Card) and Illinois public aid.
 Please call our office for more information about insurance at (815) 748-2666.
 Prior to calling please have your insurance information ready.
 Also, please plan to pay your co-pay or deductible portion at the time of service.

 For your convenience here at DeKamore Dental we accept cash, Visa, Master Card, Amex, and Discover.
-If none of these payment methods suit your needs we also provide payment plans through our office or third party financing through Care Credit.
+If none of these payment methods suit your needs we also accept payment plans through Care Credit.
 We also provide discounts for those able to pay in full at the time of service.
 If you have any more questions regarding payment methods please give us a call at (815) 748-2666 and we’ll do our best to find the right solution for you.